 Member States and national HTA agencies should institutionally involve patient organisations’ representatives in HTA procedures and, where necessary, provide information and training to facilitate meaningful patient involvement.

 “The ECPC educational module will equip our members with knowledge to participate in Health Technology Assessments of cancer treatments and build their capacity to advocate for patient involvement where it is not systematically assured, including the EU HTA cooperation legislative proposal”, said ECPC President Francesco de Lorenzo.

 The module aims to equip our members and broader patient community with knowledge to participate in the Health Technology Assessments (HTA) of cancer treatments and advocate for patient involvement in HTA in countries and regions where patient involvement is lacking.

 The module covers a range of topics from medicines development process and their examination as part of HTA, why cancer treatments might be reimbursed in some countries but not in others, and how cancer patient organisations can get involved in the HTA.

 The module also covers the recent legislative developments on HTA at the EU level and the importance of involvement of patient organisations and patient advocates in Health Technology Assessments.

 The European Cancer Patient Coalition will continue raising awareness on HTA and the importance of patient involvement in the assessment of cancer treatments both at EU level and in the Member States.

-The HTA educational module can can be accessed at: ecpc.org/edu/HTA
+The HTA educational module can be accessed here

 You can download the Press Release here.